ahayman/graescence/content/chapters/Volume 1/c01-Stan-Jump.md

 "Approach?"

-The woman shook her head at the question.
+The woman shook her head.
 "Not here.
 Too public.
 We'll take him when he's done."

-"Alive?"
+"...alive?"

 Her middle finger tapped against her thumb as she tensed.
-The man leaned back, looking resigned at a response he knew was coming.

 "No. Too dangerous."

-"He could be useful," the man said with worn words to an old argument he had long since lost.
+"He could be useful," the man said with worn words thin from overuse.

 "As you said, he's gotten better."
-Her tone had become flat and cold.
+Her tone had become flat and cold, delivered from a tense jaw.

-The man looked as though he wanted to argue, but instead sat back, resigned, as he watched the performance.
+For a moment, the man looked as though he wanted to argue.
+He didn't.
+Instead, he sat back, his face settling into an annoyed resignation.

 ---